VCityTeam/UD-Viz/UDV-Core/src/Utils/3DTiles/3DTilesUtils.md

 ### `getFirstTileIntersection(intersections)` - Gets a tile from an intersection array

-The function iterates over an array of intersections and return the first one where the intersecting object is a 3DTiles' tile.
+The function iterates over an array of intersections and return the first one where the intersecting object is a 3DTiles tile.
 The `View.pickObjectsAt` method is handy but returns an array of intersections, where intersecting objects are not always 3DTiles elements.
 In this case, this function may be convenient to get the first interesting intersection.

 ### `getVisibleTileCount(layer)` - Counts how many tiles are displayed on the scene

 This function is relatively straightforward.
 It simply counts the number of tiles are currently rendered on the scene.

-### `setTileVerticesColor(tile, newColor, indexArray)` - Colors a tile's vertices
+### `setTileVerticesColor(tile, newColor, indexArray)` - Colors vertices of a tile

 This function is used to set the color of the vertices of a tile.
-It does not affect the material's color, but rather the geometry 'color' attribute.
+It does not affect the material color, but rather the geometry 'color' attribute.
 The default color rendering method is also changed (the `vertexColors` property of the material is set to `THREE.VertexColors`).
 It is possible to change the color of specific vertices of the tile.
 They are specified in the optional `indexArray` parameter, which is an array of indexes for the vertices (same indexes used in the `_BATCHID` attribute, for example).

-### `removeTileVerticesColor(tile)` - Remove the color from a tile's vertices
+### `removeTileVerticesColor(tile)` - Remove the color from tile vertices

-This function removes the `color` attribute from the geometry of the tile and sets the `vertexColors` property of the material to `THREE.NoColor`, meaning that the tile color will be determined by only the material's color.
+This function removes the `color` attribute from the geometry of the tile and sets the `vertexColors` property of the material to `THREE.NoColor`, meaning that the tile color will be determined by only the material color.

+### `updateITownsView(view)` - Updates the scene

+The purpose of this function is to tell the iTowns view to update the scene.
+It is necessary to call this function when you make changes to the color of some tiles, for example.

 ## 3DTilesBuildingUtils